 - A. Connect the Electrode Holder lead to the positive welding terminal (+).
 If in doubt, consult the electrode manufacturer.
 Welding current flows from the Power Source via Dinse type terminals.
 It is essential, however, that the male plug is inserted and turned securely to achieve a sound electrical connection. - B. Connect the work lead to the negative welding terminal (-).
 If in doubt, consult the electrode manufacturer.
 Welding current flows from the power source via Dinse type terminals.
-It is essential, however, that the male plug is inserted and turned securely to achieve a sound electrical connection. - C. Select STICK mode with the process selection control (refer to Section 4.02.13 for further information).
+It is essential, however, that the male plug is inserted and turned securely to achieve a sound electrical connection. - C. Select STICK mode with the process selection control (refer to Section 4.02.12 for further information).
+Note in Stick Mode additional features for Hot Start and Arc force are available.
+Refer to Stick Mode Advanced Features Page 4-13.

-Before connecting the work clamp to the work and inserting the electrode in the electrode holder make sure the mains power supply is switched off.
+Before connecting the work clamp to the work make sure the mains power supply is switched off.